Cagayan, Misamis Oriental Sept 1944-May 1945

 The Victor Operations

-Two uneasy months with no air raids followed but the Japanese defenders were right in being apprehensive to fear it might just be the calm before the storm since the US Forces were focused on preparations for the Victor II, III and IV operations to free Cebu, Palawan and Zamboanga.
+Two uneasy months with no air raids followed but the Japanese defenders were correct in being apprehensive it might just be the calm before the storm since the US Forces were focused on preparations for the Victor II, III and IV operations to free Cebu, Palawan and Zamboanga.

 On Friday Feb 2, 1945, B-25s attacked Japanese pillboxes in Cagayan.